Explore the Beckman Institute

 Included in the items on display: Arnold's 90th birthday card, signed by five U.S. presidents.

-In spring 2020, the Beckman Institute will open a new exhibit about Illinois' contributions to magnetic resonance imaging.
+In fall 2020, the Beckman Institute will open a new exhibit about Illinois' contributions to magnetic resonance imaging.